erizov/Professor/semester_1/lecture_04_searching/linear_search/README.md

 4. Implement Linear Search from scratch using only the function signature
 5. Modify Linear Search to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Linear Search for a specific use case (e.g., nearly sorted data)
+7. Optimize Linear Search for a specifapplyuse case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of Linear Search
 9. Compare Linear Search performance with alternative algorithms on large datasets